fastai/nbdev/README.md

 pip install -e nbdev
 ```

+_Note that `nbdev` must be installed into the same python environment that you use for both your Jupyter Server and your workspace._

 ## Getting Started

 To begin your own project:

 - click [here](https://github.com/fastai/nbdev_template/generate) for GitHub (you need to be logged in to GitHub for this link to work).
-- click [here](https://gitlab.com/thomas.capelle/nbdev_template/generate) for GitLab (you need to be logged in to GitLab for this link to work).
+- click [here](https://gitlab.com/thomas.capelle/nbdev_template/) for GitLab (you need to be logged in to GitLab for this link to work).

 Fill in the requested info and click *Create repository from template*, and a new GitHub or GitLab repo will be created for you.